 - Preheat oven to 350°F / 180°C.

-- Place one crescent dough sheet on a lightly floured surface.
+- Place one crescent dough sheet on a lightly floured surface.1 lb crescent roll sheet

 - Cut 1 inch-wide strips using a pizza cutter or knife.
-Cut each strip to 3 - 4 pieces (depending on how thick your cocktail sausages are).
+Cut each strip into 3 - 4 pieces (depending on how thick your cocktail sausages are).

 - Wrap each mini sausage with a strip of the crescent dough, and pinch the edges to seal.

 - Place the wrapped sausages on a parchment paper-lined baking tray.

-- Brush each of them with an egg wash, and bake in preheated oven for 10 - 12 minutes, until the crescent dough is golden brown (please see note about using puff pastry in place of crescent dough).
+- Brush each of them with an egg wash, and bake in preheated oven for 10 - 12 minutes, until the crescent dough is golden brown (please see recipe note about using puff pastry in place of crescent dough).1 egg

-- Remove from the oven once baked, let them cool down for a few minutes.
+- Remove from the oven once baked, and let them cool down for a few minutes.
 Serve warm, or at room temperature, with dipping sauces.

 - Grate the cheese using the large holes of a box grater (or equivalent).
-Toss the cheese with the cornstarch, until they are mixed well.
+Toss the cheese with the cornstarch, until well-mixed.8 oz shredded monterrey jack, 1 tbsp cornstarch

-- In a saucepan, combine the cornstarch coated cheese, evaporated milk, cayenne pepper, and mustard.
+- In a saucepan, combine the cornstarch coated cheese, evaporated milk, cayenne pepper, habanero and mustard.
 Heat over medium-low heat to gently heat the milk-cheese mix.
-Mix gently, and frequently until the cheese has completely melted and you have a smooth, thick cheese sauce.
-You can add more evaporated milk (or cream) to thin out the sauce if you like (I added a few tbsp of cream to the cheese sauce every time I wanted to heat it up again).
+Mix gently and frequently until the cheese has completely melted and you have a smooth, thick cheese sauce.
+You can add more evaporated milk (or cream) to thin out the sauce if you like (I add a few tbsp of cream to the cheese sauce every time I want to heat it up again).8 oz shredded monterrey jack, 1 tbsp cornstarch, 1 can evaporated milk, ¼ tsp cayenne pepper, 2 tbsp spicy mustard, ½ habanero

 - Season with salt and pepper if needed.Salt and pepper

 - Serve warm with the spicy and sweet pigs in a blanket.

-The oven should be preheated to 375°F, and these need to be baked for 15 - 20 minutes (or until the puff pastry is golden brown).
+The oven should be preheated to 375°F / 190°C, and these need to be baked for 15 - 20 minutes (or until the puff pastry is golden brown).